creativecommons/cc-legal-tools-app/README.rst

     (cc_licenses)$ createdb -E UTF-8 cc_licenses
     (cc_licenses)$ python manage.py migrate

+For outputting text files to work properly make sure to install the stable release of pandoc at version 2.10.1.
+For linux via homebrew:

+    (cc_licenses)$ brew install pandoc@2.10.1

+or for windows via chocolatey:

+    (cc_licenses)$ choco install pandoc --version 2.10.1

 If you want to use `Travis <http://travis-ci.org>`_ to test your project, rename ``project.travis.yml`` to ``.travis.yml``, overwriting the ``.travis.yml``